 - M. Attalla, Mohamed A. Mohamed and Mahmoud A. Mahmoud “Numerical Investigations of Using Pressure-Side Winglet on Aerodynamic Performance of Compressor cascade” Journal of Scientific and Engineering Research, 2017, 4(12):381-387

 - Mohamed, M. A., Tan, C. K., El-Rahman, A. A., Wahid, S. S., Attalla, M., & Ahmed, S. A. (2019).
 Experimental study of the effectiveness and exergetic efficiency of counter-rotating screw heat exchanger in a prebaked anode production plant.
 Applied Thermal Engineering, 148, 1194-1201.

 Fellow of the Higher Education Academy (FHEA)

 Mohamed is involved in a wide range of research activities related to Aerodynamics, Computational Fluid Dynamics (CFD), Thermofluids and Turbomachines areas.
-His recent research interest includes; wing aerodynamics, flow control, supersonic and hypersonic flows, drag reduction, wind turbine aerodynamics, turbomachines, tidal-stream turbines, energy analysis and biofuels.
+His recent research interest includes; aerodynamic drag, flow control, supersonic and hypersonic flows, wind turbine aerodynamics, turbomachines, tidal-stream turbines, energy systems and biofuels.

 Mohamed is supervised one PhD, three master by research (MRes) and two master by taught (MSc) students to a successful completion of their projects.
-Currently, Mohamed is supervising two PhD research students worming in the following research project;
+Currently, Mohamed is supervising two PhD research students working in the following research projects;

 1. Dynamic Loading on Tidal Turbines in an Array.